jan-revay/initPC/README.md

 3. Test the Windows setup script on a VM
 4. Create aliases for PowerShell
 5. Try merging the apt, flatpak and snap install commands
+6. Have a look at popOS packages and add the useful ones to other init scripts